willianathompson/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The Active Directory Domain Services (AD DS) role was installed on the Windows Server 2022 VM.
-Using PowerShell, the server was promoted to a Domain Controller, and a new domain (mydomain.com) was created.
+Using Server Manager, the server was promoted to a Domain Controller, and a new domain (mydomain.com) was created.
 The server was restarted, and Domain Admin credentials were set up successfully.
 </p>
 <br />